Jagiroad: Road

-Meghalaya Chief Minister Conrad Sangma, recently laid the foundation stone for the Umsning-Jagiroad highway.The Umsning to Jagiroad Highway is a major highway road starting from the 51 km of NH-6 at Umsning and ends at Umsiang village at the Assam–Meghalaya border having a total length of 80 km.
-The upgradation of above mentioned road is under Meghalaya Integrated Transport Project(MITP) and funded by World Bank.
+There is also a road in Jagiroad that leads to Meghalaya.
+Meghalaya Chief Minister Conrad Sangma recently inaugurated the commencement of construction for the Umsning-Jagiroad highway.
+The Umsning to Jagiroad Highway is a significant roadway that begins at the 51 km mark of NH-6 in Umsning and stretches to Umsiang village on the Assam–Meghalaya border, covering a total distance of 80 km.
+The upgrade of this road is part of the Meghalaya Integrated Transport Project (MITP) and is funded by the World Bank.